CylnaNangong/NGYY_ENG_dataset/README.md

 3. The dataset contains about 50 mins of English singing voice wav files with three different voice color from the same person, recorded with a condenser microphone in a quite home environment.
+4. Lable is in the cvs file.
-1. Accoustic-related data is labelled with human correction after auto-labelling and in ARPAbetPlus way (with ax, dx, dr and tr) which is compatible with DIFF EN phonemizer.
+1. Accoustic-related data is labelled with human correction after auto-labelling and in ARPAbetPlus way (with ax, dx, dr and tr) which is compatible with DIFF EN+ phonemizer.
 2. There is ph_num and pitch-related information in the transcription file.
 However the pitch MIDI was automatically labelled by SOME and the speaker has poor pitch accuracy.
 This should be considered when training with auto-pitch model.
 4. All the wav files are without any after-proccess except for slicing and clipping.
 You may process it as you want when you use it, e.g. de-noise, de-reverb.
 5. The speaker is a non-native.
 This might lead to inconsistency in rhoticity and accents (American/British/...).
 However, it should still be mostly clear and understandable.